akalongman/ubuntu-configuration/README.md

     /var/www/html/domains/testing.com

-If you have internet access, no need to add *.dev domains to your hosts file (/etc/hosts), anyway works perfectly.
+If you have internet access, no need to add `*.dev` domains to your hosts file (/etc/hosts), should work without it.

-But if .dev domains not works, you can add automatic .dev domain resolving on your local machine:
+But if `.dev` domains not works on some reason, you can add automatic `.dev` domain resolving on your local machine:

     sudo vim /etc/NetworkManager/dnsmasq.d/dev-tld

-And enter:
+And write:

     local=/dev/
-    address=/dev/127.0.0.5
+    address=/dev/127.0.0.1

-The first command says *.dev requests can't be forwarded to your real DNS server.
+The first command says `*.dev` requests can't be forwarded to your real DNS server.
-The second says *.dev resolves to 127.0.0.5 which is localhost.
+The second says `*.dev` resolves to `127.0.0.1` which is localhost.

 And restart network-manager: